Find Out More

 Vertebrae below this level have the means of self-correction in that they receive nerve supply to the muscles surrounding and supporting them from above as well as below.
 This provides the means for the rest of the spine to be self-correcting if the atlas and axis are not causing nerve pressure.
 It also means that if the atlas or axis are causing pressure, the muscles surrounding and supporting the rest of the spine cannot function normally.

-Your head (10-14 lbs.) rests on a 2 oz. the bone at the top of your neck called the atlas.
+Your head (10-14 lbs.) rests on the bone at the top of your neck called the atlas.
 Wherever your atlas moves, your head moves with it.
 If this top bone in your neck has shifted out of position ever so slightly, no more than the thickness of a fingernail, it can move your head off-center.
 In an effort to keep your head over the center of the neck, your spine and pelvis will twist, pulling one hip up and one leg with it.
 You are now walking around on one leg that is shorter than the other.

 The focus of chiropractic care is proper nervous system function.
 Since the nervous system controls and coordinates every function in the body, normal nervous system function becomes the core reason for good health.
 These nerves run from the brain, down the spinal column, and affect various organs throughout the body including your eyes, ears, lungs, kidneys, skin, and even your heart.

 Chiropractic focuses on a specific condition that robs the body of normal nerve impulses.
 This condition is called spinal subluxation.
 Subluxation is defined as an abnormal positioning and/or mechanical function of the spine that interferes with the normal function of the nervous system.

 By using the Tytron/thermography and comparing differences in temperature between opposite sides of the spine and comparing them to established normal values, a chiropractor can make important decisions about the health of your nervous system and what care may be needed.
 The results of these tests are readily available to discuss and view.